Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Introduction

-Our second result is concerned with the question of when two Fukaya categories or derived categories of gentle algebras are equivalent.
-It is known that a diffeomorphism $\Sigma \cong \Sigma'$ which is compatible with the decorations on both sides induces an equivalence $\Fuk(\Sigma) \simeq \Fuk(\Sigma')$ \cite{HaidenKatzarkovKontsevich} and as a result up to Morita equivalence $\Fuk(\Sigma)$ only depends on the orbit of the graded marked surface $\Sigma$ under the action of the (ungraded) mapping class group $\MCG(\Sigma)$.
+Our third result is concerned with the question of when two Fukaya categories or derived categories of gentle algebras are equivalent.
+It is known that a diffeomorphism $\Sigma \cong \Sigma'$ which is compatible with the decorations on both sides induces an equivalence $\Fuk(\Sigma) \simeq \Fuk(\Sigma')$ \cite{HaidenKatzarkovKontsevich}.
+Hence, up to Morita equivalence, $\Fuk(\Sigma)$ only depends on the orbit of the graded marked surface $\Sigma$ under the action of the (ungraded) mapping class group $\MCG(\Sigma)$.
 Therefore, if $A, A'$ are homologically graded gentle algebras and $\Sigma_A \cong \Sigma_{A'}$ we get an equivalence $\cD(A)\simeq \cD(A')$.
-The converse, that is, whether $\cD(A)\simeq \cD(A')$ implies $\Sigma_A\cong \Sigma_{A'}$ as graded marked surfaces is a subtle question.
-It requires one to extract geometric invariants such as the surface $\Sigma_A$ purely from algebraic information in the triangulated category $\cD(A)$.
+The converse, that is, whether $\cD(A)\simeq \cD(A')$ implies $\Sigma_A\cong \Sigma_{A'}$ as graded marked surfaces is a subtle question which requires one to extract geometric invariants such as the surface $\Sigma_A$ purely from the categorical structure of the subcategory of compact objects in $\cD(A)$.